 Along with the wireless 8-inch wide and 16-inch square subwoofer, the soundbar also comes with a convenient remote.
 This helps to make up for the inability to see the display on top of the soundbar.
 You can also use Samsung's “Smart Things” app on your phone to control everything from sound to inputs.

 The Sony HT-ST5000 (on Amazon) is priced higher than some others, but it’s also worth it when you hear it’s incredible sound quality.
-It comes with Wi-Fi music and 4k HDR compatibility, along with built-in Chromecast Audio.
+It comes with Wi-Fi music and 4k HDR compatibility (our HDR tutorial), along with built-in Chromecast Audio.
 The main downside is this Sony soundbar does not come with DTS:X playback.

 It produces a tight audio performance for both movies and music.
 Since it comes with Chromecast, Google Home, and Wi-Fi music, it’s easy to justify its higher price.
 It also doesn’t hurt that this soundbar has a unique appearance that helps it stand out from the rest.

 Instead of the standard “black box”, this soundbar measures 46.5-inches wide and 3.25-inches in height.
 Five 2.6-inch drivers are in the front of the unit, with a coaxial soft dome tweeter handing above three of them.
 At the top, you’ll find two additional upward-firing drivers.
 To protect the sensitive tweeters, there is a grille across the top.